automl/amltk/docs/guides/scheduling.md

 ### Running the Scheduler

-You may have noticed from the above example that there are many events the shceduler will emit, such as `@on_start` or `@on_future_done`.
-One particularly important one is [`@on_start`][amltk.scheduling.Scheduler.on_start], an event to signal the scheduler has started and ready to accept tasks.
+You may have noticed from the above example that there are many events the scheduler will emit, such as `@on_start` or `@on_future_done`.
+One particularly important one is [`@on_start`][amltk.scheduling.Scheduler.on_start], an event to signal the scheduler has started and is ready to accept tasks.

 ```python exec="true" source="material-block" html="True"
 from amltk.scheduling import Scheduler